Table of Contents[Hide][Show]

 How To Identity Suspicious Juice Jacking Operations

-Don’t charge your phone in public places like convention centers, airports, coffee shops, charging kiosks, or even Uber cars without using a USB data blocker.
+Are USB data blockers worth it?
+Yes!
+Never charge your phone in public places like convention centers, airports, coffee shops, charging kiosks, or even Uber cars without using a USB data blocker.
 There’s no way to know what’s on the other side of that USB port.
-And be especially wary of plugging into a charging bank that might even remotely look like it could be connected to a computer.
+And be especially wary of plugging into a charging bank that could be connected to a computer.

 I used to do a lot of international travel for work and remember a very sketchy USB charging station at a coffee shop in Paris.
 Inside the café, there was a sit down area with a bar and stools by the window with female USB cables hanging out of a wooden box.
 The owner told me that I could drink my coffee and charge my phone by the window… multiple times.
 He was really pushy about it.